Comprehensive Women's Health

 Menopause is a major health transition for women, potentially causing uncomfortable symptoms and increased risk of certain disease.
-At Comprehensive Women’s Health, OB/GYNs Dr. Lana Powell and Dr. Soyoun Lee offer support and management of your transition to menopause.
+At Comprehensive Women’s Health, OB/GYN Dr. Lana Powell offers support and management of your transition to menopause.
 Call one of the offices in Birmingham or Oxford, Michigan, or book an appointment online if you’re approaching or in menopause.

 Menopause, or the time when your period permanently ends and you can no longer get pregnant, is diagnosed when you’ve gone an entire year without any bleeding or spotting.
 Your ovaries make lower levels of the hormones estrogen and progesterone.
 The average age for menopause in the United States is 52.